swiftlang/swift-evolution/proposals/NNNN-support-incremental-migration-to-concurrency-checking.md

 * Rules which cause those diagnostics to return once concurrency annotations have been added, but only as warnings, not errors

-### Adding `Sendable` conformances from Objective-C

-[SE-0297](https://github.com/apple/swift-evolution/blob/main/proposals/0297-concurrency-objc.md)'s `__attribute__((swift_attr))` makes it possible to declare many Swift concurrency behaviors in Objective-C headers[1], and  [SE-0302](https://github.com/apple/swift-evolution/blob/main/proposals/0302-concurrent-value-and-concurrent-closures.md#support-for-imported-c--objective-c-apis) specifies structural inference rules for `Sendable` conformances.
-However, neither proposal allows you to declare whether there should or shouldn't be a `Sendable` *conformance*, so there is no way to override SE-0302's rules when the semantic behavior doesn't match the behavior implied by the structural inference rules.

-For instance, a struct containing an `int` would be inferred to be `Sendable` because integers can generally be safely copied, but if that `int` is really a file descriptor, you would only want the struct to be `Sendable` if the APIs used that that file descriptor in a thread-safe way.
-Contrariwise, Objective-C classes can contain shared mutable state so they should not be `Sendable` by default, but if a specific class is known to be synchronized or truly immutable, it should be possible to make it `Sendable`.
-In both cases, we should be able to override the default behavior and specify the sendability of the type.

-Here, we need:

-* A way to add a `Sendable` conformance--whether available or [explicitly unavailable](https://github.com/DougGregor/swift-evolution/blob/sendable-inference/proposals/nnnn-sendable-inference.md#introduce-a-syntax-to-specify-explicitly-that-a-type-is-non-sendable)--to imported types

-> [1] SE-0297 alone allows you to specify:
->
-> * `swift_attr("@MainActor")` on declarations and block types.
-> * `swift_attr("nonisolated")` on declarations.
-> * `swift_attr("@Sendable")` on block types, Objective-C method declarations, and C function declarations.

 ## Proposed solution

-We propose a suite of features to aid in the adoption of concurrency annotations and `Sendable` checking.
-These features are designed to enable the following workflow for adopting `Sendable` checking:
+We propose a suite of features to aid in the adoption of concurrency annotations, especially `Sendable` checking.
+These features are designed to enable the following workflow for adopting concurrency checking:

 1. Enable Swift 6 mode or the `-warn-concurrency` flag.
-This causes new errors or warnings to appear when `Sendable` constraints are violated.
+This causes new errors or warnings to appear when concurrency constraints are violated.

-2. Start solving those errors.
-If they relate to types from another module, a fix-it will suggest using `@predatesConcurrency import`; do that to silence those warnings.
+2. Start solving those problems.
+If they relate to types from another module, a fix-it will suggest using a special kind of import, `@predatesConcurrency import`, which silences these warnings.

-3. Once you've solved these errors, integrate your changes into the larger build.
+3. Once you've solved these problems, integrate your changes into the larger build.

 4. At some future point, a module you import may be updated to add `Sendable` conformances and other concurrency annotations.
-If it is, and your code violates `Sendable` constraints, you will see warnings telling you about these mistakes; these are latent concurrency bugs in your code.
+If it is, and your code violates the new constraints, you will see warnings telling you about these mistakes; these are latent concurrency bugs in your code.
 Correct them.

 5. Once you've fixed those bugs, or if there aren't any, you will see a warning telling you that the `@predatesConcurrency import` is unnecessary.
 Remove the `@predatesConcurrency` attribute.
 Any `Sendable`-checking failures involving that module from that point forward will not suggest using `@predatesConcurrency import` and, in Swift 6 mode, will be errors that prevent your project from building.